Shri Panchasara Parshwanath Mandir, Patan - Timings, Festivals, History, Darshan, Pooja Timings

 Travel Tips: None

-Panchasara Parshwanath Jain Derasar is one of the largest of more than 100 Jain temples in Patan.
-Dedicated to Shri Parshwanathji, it was built by King Vanraj Chavda around 746 CE.
+Shri Panchasara Parshwanath Mandir was built by King Vanraj Chavda around 746 CE.
 He brought the moolnayak idol from his native place Panchasara and hence called as Panchasara Parashwanath Bhagwan.
-Temple was destroyed by the Muslim invaders and again renovated in the course of time.
+The temple was destroyed by the Muslim invaders and again renovated in the course of time.
 The renovated Jinalaya of the past was made of wood and was rebuilt in stone during the 20th century.
 There are about 51 smaller temples surrounding the main temple.

 Also known as the Jinalaya Vanraj Vihar, Panchasara Parshwanath Temple is adorned with sophisticated stone carvings and white marble floors that are characteristic of Jain architecture.
 The length of this grand temple is 180 feet and its width is 90 feet.
 All the domes, pillars, ceilings, walls, mandaps of this temple are decorated with wonderful carvings and artistic images.